plaisier-lab/U5_hNSC_Neural_G0/index.md

 #### 5. Sensitivity analysis
 A major issue in scRNA-seq studies is that the number of genes detected is heavily dependent upon sequencing depth, and missing gene information is a commonplace in scRNA-seq studies.
 Therefore we conducted a sensitivity analysis to determine the effect of randomly removing an increasing percentage of genes.

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# python3 sensitivityAnalysis.py
 ```

 This script will output:
 - **results/SensitivityAnalysis/ccAF_CV_sensitivity_analysis.csv** - The true labels, and predicted labels for the test sets from each cross-valdiation iteration.
 - **results/SensitivityAnalysis/ccAF_CV_sensitivity_analysis_boxplot.pdf** - Boxplot showing how increasing amounts of missing genes affects the error rate of the ccAF classifier.

 #### 6. Whitfield et al., 2002 gold-standard classification
-[SAM FILL THIS IN]
+We validated S and M phase classifications by appling the ccAF classifier to a gold standard cell-cycle synchronized time-series dataset from HeLa cells with simultaneous characterization of transcriptome profiles and experimental determination of whether the cells were in S or M phase at each time point:
-[Whitfield et al., 2002](https://pubmed.ncbi.nlm.nih.gov/12058064/) - gold-standard dataset of 1,134 most cyclic genes was used to validate S & M phases from ccAF (http://genome-www.stanford.edu/Human-CellCycle/HeLa/).
+> [Whitfield et al., 2002](https://pubmed.ncbi.nlm.nih.gov/12058064/) - gold-standard dataset of 1,134 most cyclic genes was used to validate S & M phases from ccAF (http://genome-www.stanford.edu/Human-CellCycle/HeLa/).

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# python3 Whitfield_classification_ACTINN_analysis.py
 ```

 This script will output:
-- **results/???** - ???.
+- **results/Whitfield/ACTINN_results_Whitfield_1134_quantile.csv** - The true labels, and predicted labels for the test sets from each cross-valdiation iteration.
+- **results/Whitfield/ACTINN_classification_report_Whitfield_1134_quantile.csv** - Classification reports that have F1 scores and other metrics for classifier quality control.
+- **results/Whitfield/plots/F1_scores_for_each_state_Whitfield_1134_quantile.pdf** - A boxplot of each classifier method stratified by cell cycle state.
+- **results/Whitfield/plots/F1_scores_for_each_state_Whitfield_1134_quantile_2.pdf** - A boxplot of each cell cycle state stratified by classifier method.
+- **results/Whitfield/plots/heatmapsOfWhitfield_1134_quantile.csv** - Recreating figure 2 from Whitfield et al., 2002 with ccAF cell cycle phase classification.

 #### 7. Classify human scRNA-seq datasets
 We classified three human scRNA-seq studies: